On This Page

 - 8 Luxating Patella Supplements for Pomeranians

-Why is my Pomeranian is limping?
+Why is My Pomeranian is Limping?

+The usual answer when Pom owners ask why is my Pomeranian is limping is Patella Luxation.
 Patella Luxation is a common Pomeranian health problem.
 Luxating patella in small dogs such as Pomeranians, Toy and Miniature Poodles, Chihuahuas, Pekingese, Yorkshire Terriers is not an unusual health issue.

 In the event your Pomeranian dog is limping on back leg, or in severe cases, dog wont put weight on back leg, veterinary advice should be sought.